Giving Your Dog Chemotherapy at Home, Safely

 Get a copy of the Dog Cancer Survival Guide for more helpful tools and information

-What it my other pet eats the poop of the dog getting chemo?
+What if my other pet eats the poop of the dog getting chemo?

 But this happens, sometimes, right?
 So how much should you panic?

-So again, use common sense precautions to minimize exposure.
-Which basically means pick up your dog’s poop as soon as it is released.
+So again, use common-sense precautions to minimize exposure.
+This basically means picking up your dog’s poop as soon as it is released.

 What if I’m Pregnant?